In our fast-paced world, it’s understandable that at times we might feel overwhelmed and exhausted.

 So, to keep your body running at its best and ensure your sleep isn’t being affected, it’s crucial to stay properly hydrated.
 According to NHS guidelines, we should try to drink at least 1.2 litres of water a day – this is around six to eight glasses.
 If you think you need to drink more water, you might want to consider buying a motivational water bottle, which has markings on it to track how much you drink throughout the day, and remind you when it’s time to take another sip.

 When we’re tired, it’s normal to focus on the potential physical causes – but often it’s psychological factors that can have the biggest effect on our energy levels.
 Chronic stress can cause fatigue, but even smaller-scale stress can rob us of the mental and physical energy needed to comfortably get through the day.
 Stress hormones can harm our sleep patterns as well as our overall health, and generally speaking, the more stressed we feel, the more energy we use up.

-Of course, reducing stress can be easier said than done – especially during our current climate, when many of us are facing new stressors on top of the usual worries related to work, family and finances, etc. But it’s really important to weave relaxing activities into your day and make doing them a priority, however busy you might be.
+Of course, reducing stress can be easier said than done.
+But it’s really important to weave relaxing activities into your day and make doing them a priority, however busy you might be.
 It doesn’t matter what the activity is; as long as it relaxes you, it will help.
 Mindfulness practices like meditation and yoga are some of the best ways to reduce stress, but other activities like journaling, going for a walk, taking a bath, or simply speaking to friends, can all help.
 To find out more about managing stress, have a read of our article on coping with stress and anxiety.

-In these uncertain times, taking care of our mental health has never been more important.
+Taking care of our mental health is just as important as our physical health.
 If you’d like to read more about the different ways you can prioritise your mental health, check out the Healthy Mind section of our site, where there are lots of resources you may find helpful.